panoplymedia/challenges/sales_admin/README.md

 In a production environment, there are a fair number of things I'd do differently.
 I'll break these down by category.

 ##### Database:
+Presently, the Table Schema is identical to the provided CSV.

 I'd split this into 4 or so tables for data organization: